Sestieri of Venice

 Castello

-Castello is Venice’s largest neighborhood.
+Castello is Venice’s largest neighbourhood.
 It includes the tourist area that surrounds the Doge's Palace and an ancient shipyard.

 Santa Croce

 Santa Croce and especially the east part of the district is one of the humblest areas of Venice.
-It is the only part of the island in which cars can travel
+It's the only part of the island in which cars can travel.